Loading...

 Myth 01: Only women can get a urinary tract infection.

-Truth: This myth is wrong because UTIs can affect both men and women.
-The UTI in men is often more complicated and can involve the prostate.
 However, women are at greater risk for a UTI due to the shorter urethra in women than in men.
-It is easier for bacteria to travel to the bladder and cause infection.
-UTIs are also more common in postmenopausal women due to decreased estrogen levels that change vaginal and urethral tissue and increase the risk of infection.
+It is easier for bacteria to travel to the bladder and cause an infection.

 Myth 02: All UTIs cause symptoms.

-Truth: It is also a misconception that all UTIs cause symptoms.
-Mostly, UTIs show symptoms, including pain or burning while urinating, but all do not show.
-They also make patients feel that they need to urinate often.
 However, other UTIs could be due to bacteria in the urinary tract but do not show any symptoms.
 They are more prevalent in older adults or those who use a catheter to empty their bladders.
 UTIs without showing symptoms are the result of asymptomatic bacteria.

 Myth 04: A UTI will go away on its own.